farboood/rrcli/README.md

 ## Usage

-if choose 1:
+When run rrcli in terminal you have 5 options to choose:

-  will make src folder with files
+* 1 : The first time you use rrcli make sure you run this command to init project.
+This make src folder and some other stuff.

-if choose 2:
+* 2 : Create Scene and update actions and reducers with new scene.
-  get a name and create scene for it and update actions and reducers with new scene.
+  Issue: Router files not receive full change in this version.

-  issue: router file not receive changes in this version.
+* 3 : Create function for specific scene.
+This command add action and reducer, and update scene to receive this action.
+(The name of function must separate only with underline.)

-if choose 3:
+* 4 : Create subScene for specific scene.

-  get scene name and function name, then create new function and add that to actions and reducer and scene. the name of function must separate only with underline.
+* 5 : Create component.